 Removing Managed Oversight

 To reverse this process and remove items from protected management, in Explorer hold the shift key then right-click the protected file(s) and choose SSProtect Release.
-This will decrypt content to unmanaged plaintext you can then use independently.
+This will unprotect and decrypt content to unmanaged plaintext you can then use independently.

 Fifteen Birds, One Stone